itscodenation/curriculum-15-16/units/10-HTML_CSS2/lessons/3-project/README.md

 ### Assessment

-1. Students will have completed a profile of another student or volunteer in JSBin.
+1. Students will have completed and submitted their project CSS Zan Garden

 ##During Class